 - A copy of your SAT or ACT scores.
 "Optional"

 - Essay; You must submit a short essay which describes yourself and your interest in attending a Military Academy.
 Please limit the essay to 500 words.

-- Applicant must be legally domiciled in the 46th Congressional District of the State of California (i.e., where applicant or parents are registered to vote or the home of record for active duty service members).
+- Applicants must be legally domiciled in the 46th Congressional District of the State of California (i.e., where applicant or parents are registered to vote or the home of record for active-duty service members).

 - You can find who your U.S. Representative is by clicking on the following link and following the instructions: www.house.gov/representatives/find-your-representative

 Applicant must be legally domiciled in the state of California.
 Please make early contact with the academy of your choice.
 For you to receive a nomination, the academy needs to have all the required forms, and your file must be complete.

 For you to be considered, you must meet certain medical qualifications.
 The specific qualifications will be detailed in the information you will receive from the academy.
 At no cost to the applicant, medical examinations will be scheduled with the Department of Defense Medical Examination Review Board after a pre-candidate file has been started.

 Selections are made competitively on the basis of a composite of academic factors, leadership potential, extracurricular activities, and recommendations.
 The following are included: